sranins/BusinessApplication-ReleaseNotes/articles/Spring18/operations-finance/dynamics365-finance-operations/on-premises-deployment-updates.md

     This functionality lets you integrate external applications with Finance and Operations so that you can import and export data by using data entities.

--   **Retail.** The following retail head-office capability will be included in Spring ’18 timeframe.
+-   **Retail.** The following retail head-office capabilities will be included in the Spring ’18 timeframe:

 -   Product categories

 -   Channel categories and product attributes

--   Attribute, attribute type, and attribute groups
+-   Attributes, attribute types, and attribute groups

 -   Trade agreements

--   Quantity on hand
+-   On-hand quantities

 -   Stock counts